raspberrypilearning/comic-character/en/step_10.md

 --- /collapse ---

-#### Add more hero images

-In the starter projects there are more images you can use in your hero slider:

-`kwame-cape.jpg` and `ellenhero-image.jpg`

 --- collapse ---

 ---
 title: Add more hero images to the slider
 ---

+In the starter projects there are more images you can use in your hero slider:

+`kwame-cape.jpg` and `ellenhero-image.jpg`

+You can add more images to your slider by updating `index.html` and `script.js`.

 --- code ---
 ---